Jonathan P. Lamb

 Computational Text Analysis

 I usually avoid identifying myself as a 'digital humanist' or referring to my work as 'digital humanities.'
 Nevertheless, I maintain an interest in using computers to study texts and language.
 In the last few years, I have become an enthusiastic user of the Python programming language, and I have worked closely with the EEBO-TCP data using techniques of natural language processing, machine learning, statistical modelling, and other forms of computational analysis.
-Much of this work has not been published.
+Much of this work has not yet been published (though see "Computational Philology" above).